OliverHoenig/Tremolo/README.md

 Four automatable parameters:

 * **Rate**: Tremolo frequency in Hz
-* **Phase**: Generates offset of the Termeolo effect on channels clockwise (for positive values) or counterclockwise (for negative values) by the set value in degrees.
+* **Phase**: Generates offset of the Tremolo effect on channels clockwise (for positive values) or counterclockwise (for negative values) by the set value in degrees.
 * **Depth**: Intensity of the effect in percent
 * **Bypass**: Turns effect off (or on)